- Before you apply for a job

 As you are no longer at the bottom of the ladder, you may find yourself being given the opportunity to lead and oversee projects, which may include delegating tasks to fellow team members.
-Instructing others can feel rather strange when you’re used to being the newbie, however, don’t be intimidated by this new responsibility.
+Instructing others can feel rather strange when you’re used to being the newbie – but don’t be intimidated by this new responsibility.
 The key to successful leadership is keeping your desired outcomes at the forefront of your mind.
-This will help you to clearly communicate your aims to your team, therefore, allowing them to fully understand their roles within the project.
+This will help you to clearly communicate your aims to your team, therefore allowing them to fully understand their roles within the project.
 Remember to give plenty of feedback throughout the process – both praise and constructive criticism are helpful in order to resolve any minor issues along the way.
 Effective leadership will encourage productivity and increase the chances of the project’s success.

 It may also be helpful to put some extra effort into getting to know your colleagues a little better.
-When taking on a leadership role it is vital to know who you’re working with, as this allows you to take people’s strengths and weaknesses into consideration when delegating tasks.
+When taking on a leadership role, it is vital to know who you’re working with, as this allows you to take people’s strengths and weaknesses into consideration when delegating tasks.
 Your team is also far more likely to be receptive to you if they feel as though you have taken the time to understand them and assign them a role that they can excel in.

 Working on multiple projects

 As your levels of experience increase, you can expect your manager’s trust in you to also increase.
 As a result, you are likely to be given a greater number of tasks and projects.
-It can be assumed that you’ll want to complete all the tasks to a high standard, but with strict deadlines to meet this is not always easy, so planning is key!
+It can be assumed that you’ll want to complete all the tasks to a high standard, but with strict deadlines to meet, this is not always easy – so planning is key!
 Prioritise the most important tasks and plan your workload around them.
 This requires strict organisation and discipline but it will pay off in the long run.
 There is nothing worse than repeatedly starting jobs without finishing them, as you’re unlikely to feel as though you are progressing.

 Sit down at the beginning of each week and plan your tasks for the week.
 Divide them into manageable chunks that can be prioritised.
 It may also be a good idea to review your plan each day to check that you’re staying on task.
 There are a number of good applications for this, we use Trello!

-It is also a good idea to organise regular check-ins with your manager – once a week if often a good place to start.
+It is also a good idea to organise regular check-ins with your manager – once a week is often a good place to start.
 This will allow them to keep track of what you’re currently working on, whilst also giving them the opportunity to provide feedback.
-When it comes to balancing a number of projects at one time it is crucial to know your limits.
+When it comes to balancing a number of projects at one time, it is crucial to know your limits.
 Most of us love to please our managers and portray a ‘can do’ attitude.
 However, if you take on too much you run the risk of becoming stressed and unable to complete your tasks properly.
 This doesn’t benefit you or your manager, so be sure to be vocal and let someone know if you’re in need of help.

 When carrying out a task or project, follow the three steps: plan, prioritise and focus.
 This will help you to complete the task to a high standard, whilst also maintaining efficiency.